ethereum/ethereum-org-website/src/content/roadmap/index.md

 - The Purge: upgrades related to reducing the computational costs of running nodes and simplifying the protocol
 - The Splurge: other upgrades that don't fit well into the previous categories.

-We decided not to persist this terminology on this page because we wanted to use a simpler and more user-centric model.
+We decided not to use this terminology because we wanted to use a simpler and more user-centric model.
+Although we use user-centric language, the vision remains the same as the one proposed by Vitalik.